anyaevostinar/minecraft-sheep-evolution/README.md

 The attack() will detect if the target is a sheep, then kill the sheep by chance based on the difference.
 What's more, if the wolf failed to attack the sheep more than 10 times, it will be dead.
 (more details see the comments of the code).

+### WolfAttackSheepGoalMixin
+We use this mixin to add attackSheepGoal to WolfEntity by modifying its initGoals() function.

+###EscapeFromWolfGoal
+This goal is started when the sheep is being attacked by a wolf.

+### EscapeFromWOlfMixin
+We use this mixin to increase the speed of a sheep escaping from a wolf by using EscapeFromWolfGoal.
+Therefore, we allow sheep to escape from a wolf after being attacked.

 ### GrassReproduceMixin
 In order to simulate the "mutate" process in the natural world, we created GrassReproduceMixin and SheepColorMixin, which let sheep reproduce little sheep after eating grass and give them child different color.